otaviomedeiros/crm_integration/README.md

 rails generate crm_integration
 ```

-It generates an initializer where you configure it with your Zoho CRM Authentication Token (https://www.zoho.com/crm/help/api/using-authentication-token.html).
+It generates an initializer where you configure it with your **[Zoho CRM Authentication Token](https://www.zoho.com/crm/help/api/using-authentication-token.html)**.